 Our Ambler vets use tests and tools in our in-house veterinary diagnostic laboratory to accurately diagnose your pet's medical conditions and tailor treatment plans to your pet's needs.

 At Spring House Animal Hospital, we use advanced tools to help accurately diagnose your pet's medical issues.
-Our services include digital radiology, ultrasound, and cold lasers.
+Our services include digital veterinary radiology, ultrasound, and cold lasers.

 By leveraging our diagnostic imaging capabilities, we are able to provide more immediate treatment options and efficiently share information with your primary care veterinarian, if required.

 In our in-house veterinary diagnostic laboratory, we perform tests and receive results quickly so that your pet's symptoms can be diagnosed efficiently.
 This allows us to start treatment as soon as possible.
 Our pharmacy is stocked with a range of prescription diets and medications, providing us quick access to any medications your pet may require while in our care.

 We are pleased to offer advanced diagnostics that allow our veterinarians to provide an accurate diagnosis of your pet's medical issues.
 Here are the diagnostic tools we use in our in-house veterinary diagnostic lab:

 Using a radiograph (digital x-ray), we can examine your pet's internal systems to reveal information that may be invisible from the outside.